-- The sender claims they have identified you as a winner by randomly choosing your email address.
+The sender claims you are a winner from your email address or social media account being chosen at random.
 They may say the offer is 'legal' or 'legitimate', and has 'government approval'.

-- To claim your prize you are asked to buy a ticket, pay a fee or call a premium rate phone number (usually starting with 190).
+- To claim your prize you are asked to buy a ticket, or pay a fee or tax.

 - You may be asked to provide your bank account details, or to send the fee to a PO box number or via a money transfer service.

 If you haven’t entered a lottery or competition, you can’t win it.

 - If someone asks you to pay money up-front in order to receive a prize or winnings, it’s almost always a scam.
 Legitimate lotteries do not require you to pay a fee to collect winnings.

 - Be careful of phone numbers beginning with 190.
 These are charged at a premium rate (sometimes even for receiving a message) and can be very expensive.

 - Verify the identity of the contact by calling the relevant organisation directly – find them through an independent source such as a phone book or online search.
 Do not use the contact details provided in the message sent to you.